Abauchot/websocket/README.md

 This project is a real-time map and video conferencing application using WebRTC, Socket.io, and Leaflet.js.
 The application allows users to share their location on a map and engage in video conferencing.

+### Known issue:
+- Unable to retrieve the video conference from the second user.
 ## Features

 - Real-time location sharing using geolocation and Leaflet.js